AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_faces.md

 {% include tip.html content="For examples that use AVfaces&trade;, see the Plugins Examples [BOX]." %}

-{% include important.html content="<a href='https://community.secondlife.com/t5/Featured-News/Introducing-Project-Bento-New-Bones-Added-to-Second-Life-Avatar/ba-p/2987206'>Project Bento</a> is in the works by LL, which may significantly change the way facial animations are used in SL." %}
+{% include important.html content="<a href='https://community.secondlife.com/t5/Featured-News/Introducing-Project-Bento-New-Bones-Added-to-Second-Life-Avatar/ba-p/2987206'>Project Bento</a> is now a reality in Second Life.
+It changes nothing about this script.
+For Bento mesh heads to work with this script, they should have a piece of scripting that reacts to a facial expression by launching its own Bento associated animation." %}

 {% include links.html %}